Newsletters - Weekly "Student Bulletin"

-Our school newsletter, the Brooks' Briefs, is sent out via email, posted on our website and 'tweeted' numerous times throughout the school year.
+Our weekly school newsletter, the Brooks Student Bulletin, is sent out via email, and posted on our website numerous times throughout the school year.
 Paper copies are not available.
 It is a great source of information about our school.
 Please make sure the school office staff has an up to date email on file.

 Students on study periods are required to be working on school assignments in designated areas, and must be out of the hall and in one of these locations when the bell rings.
 In some circumstances, students may be assigned to a particular location for their study period.